The London School of Economics & Political Science

-Skidmore students accepted to the General Course at LSE will be assigned to one of the 16 academic departments that offer undergraduate degrees, and which together teach more than 250 courses.
+Skidmore students accepted to the General Course at LSE will be assigned to one of the 16 academic departments that offer undergraduate degrees.
 General Course students may study any combination of undergraduate courses across our academic departments, and their host department need not reflect their major interest.
-Courses are available in accounting, anthropology, economic history, economics, finance, geography and environment, government, international history, international relations, law, management, mathematics, philosophy, social policy, and sociology.
 Please also view the undergraduate course guides , which provide information about all the courses currently available.

-The majority of courses at LSE are year-long, and are equivalent to 8 credits at Skidmore.
+At LSE, classes are called units.
+Students are required to enroll 4 LSE units for the year at LSE, equivalent to 32 credits at Skidmore.
+The majority of courses at LSE are year-long, and a 1 unit course at LSE is equivalent to 8 credits at Skidmore.
 Some courses are designated as “half-unit” and would be equivalent to 4 credits at Skidmore.
 Typically, teaching for half-unit courses takes place only in one term.
 However, all courses, including half-unit courses, will have exams in the Summer term.

 LSE will review each applicant's recent university academic record, what subjects have been studied, and the level of success in those studies.
 LSE is primarily interested in a student's academic work in social science subjects and will be especially interested in the quality of work in the fields which they might wish to pursue at LSE.